There are so many places to visit in New South Wales, it can be difficult to put together an itinerary when you’re in the state.

 I know Bondi Beach is in Sydney, but as it’s one of the most famous landmarks in New South Wales I had to include it on this list by itself.

-You might wonder what all the fuss is about with Bondi, but once you make your way to the beach, you’ll understand why.
+You might wonder what all the fuss is about with Bondi, but once you make your way to the beach, you’ll understand why it’s one of the most popular destinations in New South Wales.
 It’s a huge beach, that really is an incredible spot.
-Just look at the above picture.

 Bondi can get busy, but if you visit during the week, you should get to see it when it’s quieter as I did when I visited.
 Then, you can relax and enjoy the Aussie sun, or brave the waves.

-The great thing about Bondi is that are other beaches nearby too.
-You can do the Bondi to Bronte walk which provides you with some fantastic views of the Sydney coastline.
-You’ll also find Tamarama and Bronte beaches on this walk, which are both quieter than Bondi but just as stunning!
+The great thing about Bondi is that there are other beautiful beaches within walking distance too.
+You can do the Bondi to Bronte coastal walk which provides you with some fantastic views of the Sydney coastline.

 Byron Bay